martinteppa/LaravelWithDockerSail/README.md

 # Proyect with laravel 8

 This is a basic practice project in laravel using docker.
 This is a sellers app.
 Each seller has a client list in wich a seller can order products that their clients wants to buy.
-You only need to have Docker installed
+You only need to have Docker installed.
+Works with laravel sail for an easy setup local environment.

 ## Downloading
-Works with laravel sail for an easy setup local environment.
-After download, write the following commands.
+Download Repository

 ```bash
 git clone https://github.com/martinteppa/LaravelWithDockerSail.git